-2. A transaction for chattels and a relevant acquisition are substantially one arrangement if they occur within 12 months and the person liable to pay the duty is the same person, unless the Commissioner is satisfied to the contrary.38 The onus is on the taxpayer to satisfy the Commissioner that the transactions are not substantially one arrangement.
+3. A transaction for either chattels, or a prospecting licence, and a relevant acquisition are substantially one arrangement if they occur within 12 months and the person liable to pay the duty is the same person, unless the Commissioner is satisfied to the contrary.42 The onus is on the taxpayer to satisfy the Commissioner that the transactions are not substantially one arrangement.